-The files will be reviewed by the Executive Vice Chancellor and Vice Provost, the Palmetto College Chancellor, the Provost, and the President.
+The files will be reviewed by the Palmetto College Chancellor, the Provost, and the President.
 If, after reviewing a file, the President favors promotion and/or tenure, a recommendation to that effect will be forwarded to the Board of Trustees.
 The appropriate administrative officer will inform the candidate of the President's decision.
 Files not recommended by the President for favorable action are not forwarded to the Board of Trustees.